-Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the company's accounting periods beginning on or after 1 January 2019.
+Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the company's accounting periods beginning on or after 1 January 2021.
 The company has not early adopted these revisions to the requirements of IFRSs as adopted by the EU and the company's directors are of the opinion that there are no requirements that will have a possible significant impact on the company's financial statements in the period of initial application, other than as described below.

 IFRS 17 was issued in May 2017 and sets out the requirements that an entity should apply in accounting for insurance contracts it issues and reinsurance contracts it holds.
-IFRS 17 is currently effective from 1 January 2021.
-However, the IASB is considering delaying the mandatory implementation date by two years and may make additional changes to the standard.
-The company is in the process of implementing IFRS 17.
-Industry practice and interpretation of the standard is still developing and there may be changes to it, therefore the likely impact of its implementation remains uncertain.
+IFRS 17 had an effective date of 1 January 2021, delayed to 1 January 2022 on 14 November 2018.
+On 17 March 2020, the IASB took the decision to defer IFRS 17 implementation by a year, with a new effective date of 1 January 2023.